 Penicillins

-Antibiotics of this series are not prescribed simultaneously with allopurinol, in view of the risk of developing an "ampicillin rash".
+Antibiotics of this series are not prescribed simultaneously with allopurinol, in view of the risk of developing "ampicillin rash".

 Additive synergism of antibiotics (summation of the results of action) occurs when administered with macrolides and tetracyclines.
-Such combinations are highly effective in community-acquired pneumonia.
+These combinations are highly effective in community-acquired pneumonia.
 Appointment with aminoglycosides is permissible - separately, since when the drugs are mixed, their inactivation is observed.

 Penicillins and fluoroquinolones are compatible